NicholsZane13/module9ku/Develop/README.md

 ## Features

-wadwaddwa

 ## Contributing

-wadwda

 ## Tests

-wdadwa

 ## Questions

 If there is any questions, please feel free to contact me.
-My name is fdaedwad, and my email is wadadwdw.
+My name is Zane Nichols, and my email is nichols.zane16@gmail.com.
-If you'd like to check out any of my other work, check out my github profile at wdawaddw
+If you'd like to check out any of my other work, check out my github profile at NicholsZane13